qtrandev/LeafletTransit/README.md

 # LeafletTransit
 LeafletJS app showing Miami Transit buses.
+Live stable demo is at http://www.qtrandev.com/transit

-Live demo is at http://www.qtrandev.com/transit Reload the site often for the latest data to show.
+Unstable demo is at http://www.qtrandev.com/transit2

+Reload the site often for the latest data to show.
 (Can use Shift + Reload button for full page refresh)

 The following data are shown